waacton/Unicolour/Unicolour.Readme/README.md

 ### `XyzConfiguration`
-Defines the XYZ white point (which is also [inherited by colour spaces that do not need a specific configuration](#white-points)), as well as the observer to use for temperature calculations.
+Defines the XYZ white point (which is also [inherited by colour spaces that do not need a specific configuration](#white-points)), the observer to use when colour matching functions (CMFs) are required, and the chromatic adaptation matrix to use for any white point adaptation (the Bradford method will be used if unspecified).

 | Predefined                                         | Property  |
 |----------------------------------------------------|-----------|